ClemRz/bitcoin-analyzer/documents/DOCUMENTATION.md

  - internationalization (i18n);
  - responsiveness.

+## Call-outs

+I wasn't able to configure the docker environment so the API and the front-end would use SSL protocol.
+This is the reason why everything is on HTTP.

+I'm aware that this is far from ideal and I would strongly recommend to fix it in the case we wanted to deploy such and app in the real world.

 ## Architecture

 The architectural decision have been strongly influenced by my personal context (available tools, products and knowledge at the moment).